cc32d9/eos-work-proposals/001_EOS_History_Database/001_01_proposal.md

 * RAM allocation statistics.

+* (needs researching) Retrieve pending transactions for an account.

 In addition, the database API should allow subscriptions to certain events, such as all actions for a given account.
 It should also be